Robotics Teaches STEM Skills and More

 You might also like:

-The new gathering space is slated to finish in November.
+The new school entrance and gathering space are slated to finish in November.